 - Focus on Business Strategy Requirements with a specific outcome at the heart of it.

 - Do not have a list of standard options to choose from.
-Make sure your development options are aligned to the current and
+Make sure your development options are aligned to the current and future business needs.

 - Focus on diving deep to transform a few critical behaviours.